saurabhvartak1982/aksupgradeguidance/aksupgradedoc.md

 In case you have your AKS clusters that are spread across availability zones - there are some things to keep in mind.
 We have them documented here. https://learn.microsoft.com/en-us/azure/aks/upgrade-cluster?tabs=azure-cli#special-considerations-for-node-pools-that-span-multiple-availability-zones

 ## Post Upgrade
-After an AKS upgrade has completed, it’s important to perform a series of checks to ensure that your workloads are running as expected and that there are no issues with the upgraded cluster 1.
+After an AKS upgrade has completed, it’s important to perform a series of checks to ensure that your workloads are running as expected and that there are no issues with the upgraded cluster.
 Here is a checklist of things to check after an AKS upgrade:

 * Verify that all nodes in the cluster are running the expected version of Kubernetes.
 * Check that all pods are running as expected and that there are no issues with any of the workloads.